Swaagie/minimize/README.md

 - build on the foundations of [htmlparser2][fb55]
 - pluggable interface that allows to hook into each element

-## Upcoming in release 2.0

-- minification of inline javascript with uglify or similar

 ## Usage

 To get the minified content make sure to provide a callback.
 Optional an options